 If your bonding qualifies as restorative:

-- Annual maximum: $1,000 - $2,500 (bonding fits within this for most patients)
+- Annual maximum.
+Often $1,000 to $2,500.
+Bonding fits within this for most patients.

-- Waiting period: Some plans require 6-12 months before covering major procedures
+- Waiting period.
+Some plans require 6-12 months before covering major procedures.

 How to Maximize Your Insurance Benefits